mattferris/sam/Readme.md

 Referencing assets by a specific commit (rather then branch name) ensures you'll always receive the same asset content.
 Referencing by commit ID also means the remote repository can continue to be updated without affecting the assets.
-Contrast this with HTTPS assets, where a newly published version of the remote asset will break the building of the pack if the asset isn't cached.
+Contrast this with HTTPS assets where a newly published version of the remote asset will break the building of the pack if the asset isn't cached.

 Importing assets from another pack